The 50th Colorado Science and Engineering Fair was held at Lory Student Center on the Colorado State University campus on April 7 - 9, 2005.

 2005 COLORADO SCIENCE AND ENGINEERING FAIR TOP AWARDS

-The top Senior Division individual project exhibitor of the 50th Colorado Science and Engineering Fair and winner of an all-expense paid trip to compete in the Intel International Science and Engineering Fair was Nissa Schmidt, Merino Jr/Sr High School in Merino, grade 12, for the project The Psychopharmacological Effects of Antidepressants on Procambarus clarkii.
-Second place for best individual project, and also a winner of an all-expense paid trip to compete at the Intel ISEF was D J Horton, Hotchkiss High School in Hotchkiss, grade 10, for the project Biological Control of a Common Corn Criminal, Phase Two.
+The top two individual Senior Division project exhibitors and the top team Senior Division project exhibitors won an all-expense paid trip to compete in the Intel International Science and Engineering Fair in Phoenix, AZ May 8 - 14, 2005.
+First place went to Nissa Schmidt, Merino Jr/Sr High School in Merino, grade 12, for the project The Psychopharmacological Effects of Antidepressants on Procambarus clarkii.
+Second place went to D J Horton, Hotchkiss High School in Hotchkiss, grade 10, for the project Biological Control of a Common Corn Criminal, Phase Two.
+The first place Senior Division team project was Michael Polmear & Lalith Polepeddi, Cherry Creek High School in Greenwood Village, grade 11, for the project Proteomics Analysis of Osteosarcoma Cells.
 Awarded third place for best individual project and winner of an all-expense paid trip to observe at the Intel ISEF was Robert Glissmann, Peak to Peak Charter School in Lafayette, grade 11, for the project Utilizing Audio Profile Matching Technology for Replicating Body Kinesis.
-The first place Senior Division team project and winner of an all-expense paid trip to compete in the Intel ISEF was Michael Polmear & Lalith Polepeddi, Cherry Creek High School in Greenwood Village, grade 11, for the project Proteomics Analysis of Osteosarcoma Cells.

 The winner of the Ralph F. Desch Memorial Technical Writing Award was Kristyn Rodzinyak from Rampart High School in Colorado Springs, grade 12, for the project Crater Characteristics: Water on Mars?.

-The winner of the Senior Division Student Choice Award was Chris Messick, Sargent High School in Monte Vista, grade 10, for the project Point And Click, Literally and Tim Schneider, Durango High School in Durango, grade 9, for the project Robotonomous.
+The winners (tied) of the Senior Division Student Choice Award were Chris Messick, Sargent High School in Monte Vista, grade 10, for the project Point And Click, Literally and Tim Schneider, Durango High School in Durango, grade 9, for the project Robotonomous.
 The Junior Division Student Choice winner was Gwyneth Glissmann, Peak to Peak Charter School in Lafayette, grade 8, for the project A 21st Century Problem: Carbon Dioxide.

 The winner of the Poster Art Contest was Allison McVey, Springfield Jr/Sr High School in Springfield.